-Under the Royalty Agreement, the Company agreed to make the following payments to United, until such time when United has received aggregate payments equaling a 12% internal rate of return (the "IRR") on the Initial Investment and each Supplemental Investment, if any (the "Hard Cap"): (i) from December 21, 2023 through December 31, 2025, 50% of the amount of royalty payments remaining after all amounts that are due and payable and actually paid by the Company to any licensor or sublicensee on the royalty payments generated and received by the Company on net sales of XACIATO by Organon have been deducted (the "Net Royalty Payments"), (ii) from January 1, 2026 through December 31, 2029, 75% of the Net Royalty Payments, and (iii) from December 21, 2023 through December 31, 2029, 10% of the amount of milestone payments remaining after all amounts that are due and payable and actually paid by the Company to any licensor or sublicensee and received by the Company on net sales of XACIATO by Organon have been deducted (the "Net Royalty Payments"), (ii) from January 1, 2026 through December 31, 2029, 75% of the Net Royalty Payments, and (iii) from December 21, 2023 through December 31, 2029, 10% of the amount of milestone payments remaining after all amounts that are due and payable and actually paid by the Company to any licensor or sublicensee on the milestone payments remaining after all amounts that are due and payable and actually paid by the Company to any licensor or sublicensee on the milestone payments generated and received by the Company on net sales of XACIATO by Organon have been deducted.
-After December 31, 2029, the Company will be required to make certain additional payments to United to the extent United has not received payments equaling the Hard Cap by December 31, 2029, December 31, 2029, December 31, 2034, respectively.
-In addition, if United has not received payments equaling the Hard Cap by December 31, 2035 and the Company has other sources of assets or income besides XACIATO sufficient to comple
+Under the Royalty Agreement, the Company agreed to make the following payments to United, until such time when United has received aggregate payments equaling a 12% internal rate of return (the "IRR") on the Initial Investment and each Supplemental Investment, if any (the "Hard Cap"): (i) from December 21, 2023 through December 31, 2025, 50% of the amount of royalty payments remaining after all amounts that are due and payable and actually paid by the Company to any licensor or sublicensee on the royalty payments generated and received by the Company on net sales of XACIATO by Organon have been deducted (the "Net Royalty Payments"), (ii) from January 1, 2026 through December 31, 2029, 75% of the Net Royalty Payments, and (iii) from December 21, 2023 through December 31, 2029, 10% of the amount of milestone payments remaining after all amounts that are due and payable and actually paid by the Company to any licensor or sublicensee on the milestone payments generated and received by the Company on net sales of XACIATO by Organon have been deducted.
+After December 31, 2029, the Company will be required to make certain additional payments to United to the extent United has not received payments equaling the Hard Cap by December 31, 2029, December 31, 2033, and December 31, 2034, respectively.
+In addition, if United has not received payments equaling the Hard Cap by December 31, 2035 and the Company has other sources of assets or income besides XACIATO sufficient to complete such payments, the Company has agreed to pay United quarterly payments evenly divided over a two-year term, such that United will have obtained the IRR, taking into account all other payments received by United from the Company under the Royalty Agreement.
+United's right to receive payments will terminate when United has received the Hard Cap.